Beltway Bambinos

 Fall festivals, farms, orchards and events in and around Washington, DC

-It’s that time of year when the weather is beginning to cool, fun fall outfits await, PSL’s are back and kids are hoping to start jumping in leaves soon.
+It’s that time of year when the weather is beginning to cool, cute fall outfits await, PSL’s are back and kids are hoping to start jumping in leaves soon.
 It also means making memories at local apple orchards, fall festivals and picking pumpkins.
-Be sure to check websites as protocols have certainly changed this year.
 Have a favorite place to add to our list?
 Let us know in the comments!

 Larriland (2415 Woodbine Rd., Woodbine, MD 21797)